Azure/azure-mobile-services/README.md

 ### Prerequisites

-The SDK requires Visual Studio 2012 RTM.
+The SDK requires Visual Studio 2015.

 ###Building and Referencing the SDK